 I learned the same lesson from the little pine squirrels that visit me on my property.

-There are many ways to learn from animals.
-If you do not have a yard or nearby park, you can always visit a bird conservatory, a butterfly sanctuary etc. Do you have friends with pets?
+There are many ways to learn from animals and you don’t need to have pets of your own.
+If you do not have a yard or nearby park, you can always visit a bird conservatory, a butterfly sanctuary etc. Do you have friends with pets you could spend some time with?
 Don’t rule out “city” animals either.
 You can learn a lot from pigeons, raccoons and squirrels if you pay attention.

-Share with us your favourite lesson you learned from an animal!
+Share with us a lesson you learned from an animal!